-Strategy Description/Background Actions/Milestones I. Evaluate and Update Guidance A revision to NUREG-1855, "Treatment of Uncertainties Associated with PRAs in Risk-Informed Decisionmaking" was published in March 2017 (ADAMS Accession Updated or new guidance will be developed to more fully equip staff with the tools necessary to use quantitative or qualitative risk information in both traditionally deterministic No. ML17062A466).
-A revision to RG 1.174 "An Approach for Using Probabilistic Risk Assessment in Risk-Informed Decisions on Plant-Specific Changes to The Licensing Basis" was published ahead of schedule in January 2018 (ADAMS Accession No. ML17317A256). and formal risk-informed reactor licensing reviews.
-New and revised inspection procedures and field guides are being developed for risk-informed initiatives.
+Strategy Description/Background Actions/Milestones I. Evaluate and Update Guidance A revision to NUREG-1855, "Treatment of Uncertainties Associated with PRAs in Risk-Informed Decisionmaking" was published in March 2017 (ADAMS Accession Updated or new guidance will be developed to more fully equip staff with the tools necessary to use quantitative or qualitative risk information in both No. ML17062A466).
+A revision to RG 1.174 "An Approach for Using Probabilistic Risk Assessment in Risk-Informed Decisions on Plant-Specific Changes to The Licensing Basis" was published ahead of schedule in January 2018 (ADAMS Accession No. ML17317A256).